LegoNN: Building Modular Encoder-Decoder Models: Results

 \section{Results}

-The goal of our experiments is to demonstrate the feasibility of reusing LegoNN modules between ASR and MT tasks, as presented in the four scenarios in the right side of \Fref{fig:intro}.
+In this section we subject the LegoNN systems to the \emph{Peformance} and \emph{Modularity} tests introduced in \Sref{sec:perf_tests_sec4} and \Sref{sec:modularity_tests_sec4}.
+We also demonstrate the benefits of modularity towards reusing LegoNN modules between ASR and MT tasks, as presented in the four scenarios \Sref{sec:benefits_of_modularity_tests_sec4} and \Fref{fig:intro}.